davenverse/shellfish/docs/tutorial/creating_cli.md

   yield ()
 ```

-Like the previous `searchX` variants, they’re fairly similar, so we will only show one of them.
+All the `searchX` variants are fairly similar so we'll show just one of them:
-In this case, the `searchEmailCommand` one:

 ```scala 3
 //src/main/shellfish/contacts/cli/Cli.scala